ceramicstudio/js-glaze/packages/cli/README.md

   INPUT  a path to file containing valid ceramic composite definition in GraphQL Schema Definition Language

 OPTIONS
-  -o, --outputPath a path to file where the resulting encoded composite definition should be saved
+  -o, --output a path to file where the resulting encoded composite definition should be saved
 ```

 ### `glaze pin:add STREAMID`